zmitchell/tinkering.xyz/content/posts/introduction-to-proc-macros.md

 }
 ```

-The first argument is the metadata contained in the attribute such as the arguments.
+The first argument is the metadata contained in the attribute i.e. the arguments or values.
 There are a few different ways to use a custom attribute, so refer back to the Unstable Book for more details.
 The second argument is the syntax tree of the item that the attribute was applied to (the struct `Foo` in the example above).

 A great example for how to use a custom attribute can be found in the [`serde`][serde-attributes] crate, where they're used to customize how a struct/enum will be (de)serialized.